izaachen/iza-fonts/README.md

 **There are different packages for different use cases:**
 - Desktop (for use on your computer in Word, Photoshop, etc.)
 - Web (for use on your website/CSS)
-- Wordpress (for use on your Wordpress website)
+- Wordpress (Plugin for your Wordpress website)

 ## Bundled fonts
 **Serif**